Nambi-Srivatsav/Sparse-Latent-Policy-Search/README.md

 ```python
 python main.py
 ```

 It loads up the simulator and starts the training.
 Displays Iteration deatails on the terminal.
 Stores 'checkpoint.npy' for every iteration.
+It contains the distrubtions learnt.

 In **configuration.py**

 ```python
 load_the_latest_state = True  ## Loads the checkpoint.npy
 load_the_latest_state = False ## Does not load the saved state
 ```

+To begin training the task from scratch please set the above variable to false.